 Yes, Parking Mode can be deactivated in your camera’s settings.

 In this case, the dashcam will continue recording in Normal Mode as long as it is powered, even if the vehicle is stationary for more than five minutes.

 What do I need to use Parking Mode?

-For this reason, Parking Mode usually requires to hardwire the dashcam to the vehicle’s battery or to use a dedicated battery pack.
+For this reason, Parking Mode usually requires to use a Parking Mode kit to connect to the vehicle’s battery or to use a dedicated Parking Mode battery.